-An example of the form is attached as Sample Personnel Competency Form (400-004-08-A).
-The original forms are in an excel document that can be found on the shared network in the Competency Assessment Documentation folder.
+Document assessment with all six procedures, for personnel performing testing, for each individual test performed, utilizing the Competency Assessment Form.
+An example of the form is attached.
+The original forms are in an excel document that can be found CLIA Training Checklist, Canton City Health Department Network, P:\private\bactlab\Competency Assessment Documentation\Forms and Checklists\CLIA Training Checklist for Competency Assessment.
 This checklist can be summarized for all tests utilizing the Training Checklist Summary.